gousiosg/homepage/_posts/2015-06-26-How-contributors-use-pull-requests-GitHub.md

 Finally, many problems are social.
 The most prominent one is *responsiveness*: more than 15% of the survey participants find that getting a timely feedback, if any, for their pull requests is hard and they mostly mention people-related causes.
 Respondents specify that they would rather receive a clear reject than having no response for their PRs.
-If nothing else, prompt feedback reassures contributors that their effort is not in vein and helps them predict future communication patterns.
+If nothing else, prompt feedback reassures contributors that their effort is not in vain and helps them predict future communication patterns.

 *Communication* is also hard over Github's pull request mechanism (see also above).
 It is therefore hard to *explain rationale* for a change.
 Typical issues prevalent in online forums are also prevalent in pull requests: *politics*, *divergent opinions*, *bikeshedding* and general *rudeness* have been reported by contributors, but admittedly not too often.